biosustain/python_package/developing.md

 You will need to manually register your project repository on [Read The Docs](https://readthedocs.org/) in order that it can build the documentation by the service.
-I recommend to activate builds for Pull Requests, so that the documentation is built for each PR and you can see if the documentation gradually breaking and your work advancing.
+I recommend to activate builds for Pull Requests, so that the documentation is built for each PR and you can see if the documentation is gradually breaking, i.e. your integration test using the notebooks in [`docs/tutorial`](docs/tutorial) fail.
 See their documentation [on adding a project](https://docs.readthedocs.com/platform/stable/intro/add-project.html) for instructions.